n8acl/n8acl.github.io/_posts/2022-09-02-automating-your-smoking.md

 * Since Theengs Gateway does not directly connect to the thermometer, I can still use the app on my phone and set alarms there as well.

 If you choose to use a different programming platform, you can also choose to use that to send notifications.
 Whatever you choose to use, you need will need to get notifications to stay on top of things.

+## Wrap Up

+And there you have it.
+That is how I have automated my temperature monitoring for when I am smoking meat.
+This will really help my future cooks and help free me up to help out in finishing dinner in other aspects.
+Plus it adds a nice geek factor to another one of my hobbies.

+Hope you have a successful smoke as well!

+Enjoy!
+Till next time!